GJNorman/disPicable-Mpdasmasm/README.md

 <img width="548" alt="Screenshot 2023-02-11 at 12 36 26 pm" src="https://user-images.githubusercontent.com/113757511/218231794-0c27df40-8520-432c-ae71-efbcd1feea40.png">

-you can see that these nonsense commands are actually ascii data '3.'
+You can see that these nonsense commands are actually ascii data '3.'

 ### Assembler
 The Assembler can successfully re-assemble the disassembled hex file.
 It can also process brand new .asm files, but is not yet fully comptaible with MPLAB's assembler.